 Transferring Credits from a Community College to AIU Houston

 When you first start college, you may not always know what kind of degree you want to pursue.
 Taking some general education courses at a local community college can be one way to start exploring your interests.
-During the process, you may want to confirm if the credits you earn may eventually transfer into a degree program at another university.
-At AIU Houston, we work with students transferring from Texas community colleges to evaluate the number of qualifying courses that may transfer credits* that count towards a degree.
+During the process, you may want to confirm if the credits you earn may eventually transfer into a degree program at another university*.
+At AIU Houston, we work with students transferring from Texas community colleges to evaluate the number of qualifying courses that may transfer credits and count towards a degree at AIU.